jido/dodo/README.md

 This means the caller must reserve enough space on stack for the largest possible return value (according to function signature) before the parameters.

 The stack is truncated by the function to leave just the return value on stack before calling the return continuation.

+The function output may be memoised if the function does not take a capability as argument, reducing the number of calculations.

 ### Generator (yielding function) call